Rocky Mountain Biological Laboratory: Research

 The diversity and depth of research at the lab make the area around Gothic, Colorado a well-understood ecosystem.
 While scientists can use RMBL's facilities to study any topics relevant to the ecosystems around the Lab, a number of particular research areas have emerged as topics of particular interests.
 Charles Remington, an influential figure in the study of butterflies, spent a number of years working on the genetics of butterflies at the Lab.
-A number of other scientists, such as Paul R. Ehrlich, Carol Boggs, Ward Watt (former President of the California Academy of Sciences), Maureen Stanton, and Naomi Pierce, have also spent time working on butterflies at the Lab.
+A number of other scientists, such as Paul R. Ehrlich, Carol L. Boggs, Ward Watt (former President of the California Academy of Sciences), Maureen Stanton, and Naomi Pierce, have also spent time working on butterflies at the Lab.

 Among the geneticists who took their work to RMBL in the summer months was Edward Novitski, whose research in Drosophila melanogaster led to the posthumous creation of the Edward Novitski Prize, awarded by the Genetics Society of America to recognize an extraordinary level of creativity and intellectual ingenuity in solving significant problems in genetics research.

 Climate change is another well-studied area at RMBL, fueled by researchers such as John Harte, who has been heating a Rocky Mountain meadow to measure the effects of long-term warming on soil moisture, nutrient cycling, and plant communities.

 Pollination biology is another historical research strength of the lab, and close to a hundred scientists who work in that field have visited or worked there since the 1970s.
-Because 'introduced honeybees' do not survive at higher elevations such as the RMBL, a number of scientists, including Nickolas Waser, Mary Price, James Thomson, Diane Campbell, and David Inouye, who are interested in native pollination systems continue to work at the Lab.
+Because 'introduced honeybees' do not survive at higher elevations such as the RMBL, a number of scientists, including Nickolas Waser, Mary V. Price, James D. Thomson, Diane R. Campbell, and David Inouye, who are interested in native pollination systems continue to work at the Lab.

 The lab is home to one of the longest-running mark-recapture studies of a non-game animal in the world.
-Ken Armitage started a study of yellow-bellied marmots in 1962 and it has been continued by Dan Blumstein.
+Kenneth Barclay Armitage started a study of yellow-bellied marmots in 1962 and it has been continued by Daniel T. Blumstein.
 It is also home to one of the longest-running records of flowering phenology in North America, started in 1973 and continued to the present by David Inouye and his collaborators.

 Stream ecology is another research focus.
-David Allan conducted work on streams around the lab in the 1970s.
+J. David Allan conducted work on streams around the lab in the 1970s, and co-authored Stream Ecology.
+Structure and Function of Running Water.
 Barbara Peckarsky, one of the world's top stream ecologists, has worked on the streams for 30+ years along with collaborators from around the world.

 Not to be forgotten, Rocky Mountain Biological Laboratory also has studied the interplay between bacteria and ticks ("arthropods") since the Cold War era, which include Lyme disease bacterial variants Borrelia burgdorferi and Rickettsia rickettsii.